Beckster6211/masteryArray1/PLAN.md

 ### Task 6

-The 'accessFirstItem' function takes in an array as its first argument.
+The 'accessFirstItem' function takes in an array as its only argument.
 Inside the function, return the first item in this array.

 function accessFirstItem(array) {